FAQ: Graduate Study

 Have them visit Career Services.

-Career counselors can advise students about general graduate school admissions.
-We also offer PreLaw and Business School Advising.
+Career advisers can advise students about general graduate school admissions.
+We also offer Pre-Law and Business School Advising.
 The Health Professions Advising Office advises all students who are pre-med or pre-health.
 These professionals can help students identify whether graduate study is right for them as well as which programs may best meet their needs.

 Is it better to go right to graduate school or to take some time off?

 There is no one answer to this question.
 It is important that students begin a graduate program well rested and motivated.
-If a student is unsure of whether he or she should go directly on to graduate school, Career Services encourages them to speak to a career counselor or health professions advisor.
+If a student is unsure of whether he or she should go directly on to graduate school, Career Services encourages them to speak to a career adviser or health professions adviser.